EPFL-LCN/neuronaldynamics-exercises/doc/exercises/passive-cable.rst

 Question
 ~~~~~~~~
-#. plot the temporal evolution (t in [0ms, 5ms]) of the membrane voltage at the soma (x=0).
+#.
+Plot the temporal evolution (t in [0ms, 5ms]) of the membrane voltage at the soma (x=0).
 What is the maximal depolarization?
-#. reverse the order of the three input spikes:
+#.
+Reverse the order of the three input spikes:

  | C: (t=1.0ms, x=300um)
  | B: (t=1.5ms, x=200um)
  | A: (t=2.0ms, x=100um)

-Again, let Brian simulate 5 milliseconds.
+Again, let Brian simulate 5ms.
 In the same figure as before, plot the temporal evolution (t in [0ms, 5ms]) of the membrane voltage at the soma (x=0).
 What is the maximal depolarization?
 Discuss the result.

 Exercise: Effect of cable parameters